-Our Youth Forum provides a platform for young people to influence the future of policing and crime prevention in their local areas.
+Our Youth Ambassadors provide a platform for young people to influence the future of policing and crime prevention in their local areas.

-The Ambassadors of the Youth Forum play a key role in our success: they challenge us, question us, support us and make sure that we keep our promises to children and young people of Dyfed Powys.
+The Ambassadors play a key role in our success: they challenge us, question us, support us and make sure that we keep our promises to children and young people of Dyfed Powys.

-We trust members of the Youth Forum to be honest with us; to say what they really feel about the issues affecting children and young people and about what we are doing to ensure Dyfed Powys becomes a Police Force where children's rights become a reality for all.
+We trust our Youth Ambassadors to be honest with us; to say what they really feel about the issues affecting children and young people and about what we are doing to ensure Dyfed Powys becomes a Police Force where children's rights become a reality for all.
 A Police Force where all children and young people have an equal chance to be the best that they can be.